Magnetogenesis from early structure formation due to Yukawa forces: Introduction

 If the particles $\phi$ and $\psi$ interact with standard model particles, the formation, collapse, and decay of the halos can locally inject energy into the ambient plasma.
-In this {\em Letter} we show that such inhomogeneous energy injection into the cosmic plasma creates suitable conditions for magnetogenesis~\cite{Durrer:2013pga}.
+In this paper we show that such an inhomogeneous energy injection into the cosmic plasma creates suitable conditions for magnetogenesis~\cite{Durrer:2013pga}.

-Let us illustrate the scenario on a simple model that involves one fermion and one boson interacting via a Yukawa coupling:
+Let us illustrate the scenario with a simple model that involves one fermion and one boson interacting via a Yukawa coupling:

 As discussed in Refs.~\cite{Amendola:2017xhl,Savastano:2019zpr, Casas:2016duf,Flores:2020drq, Domenech:2021uyx, Flores:2021jas,Flores:2022oef}, the growth of structures in $\psi$ particles due to the Yukawa instability, once it begins, proceeds very rapidly and reaches the nonlinear regime within a Hubble time $H^{-1}$.
 Each halo collapses and virializes, but scalar bremsstrahlung ($\psi \psi \rightarrow \psi \psi \phi$) provides radiative cooling and removes energy from the halo, allowing it to collapse further.
 The outcome of this process depends on the presence of fermion number asymmetry in the dark sector.
-In the absence of an asymmetry ($n_\psi=n_{\bar \psi}$), annihilations $\bar \psi \psi \rightarrow \phi \phi$ proceed at a growing rate and eventually decimate the halo (scenario 2).
+In the absence of an asymmetry ($n_\psi=n_{\bar \psi}$), annihilations $\bar \psi \psi \rightarrow \phi \phi$ proceed at a growing rate and eventually decimate the halo ({\it scenario~2}).
 Formation and disappearance of halos in this case can set the right conditions for baryogenesis~\cite{Flores:2022oef}.
-Alternatively, if the dark fermions develop an asymmetry, which can be co-generated with the baryon asymmetry (as in the models of asymmetric dark matter~\cite{Petraki:2013wwa,Zurek:2013wia}), the outcome of halo collapse is formation of primordial black holes (PBH), which can be dark matter (scenario 1).
-The dark matter abundance is natural in the case of GeV scale particles with an asymmetry comparable to the baryon asymmetry of the universe:
+Alternatively, if the dark fermions develop an asymmetry, which can be co-generated with the baryon asymmetry (as in the models of asymmetric dark matter~\cite{Petraki:2013wwa,Zurek:2013wia}), the outcome of halo collapse is the formation of primordial black holes (PBH), which can be dark matter ({\it scenario~1}).
+The dark matter abundance is natural in the case of GeV scale particles with an asymmetry comparable to the baryon asymmetry of the universe.
+More precisely, using $\Om_b\simeq 0.2\Om_{\rm DM}$,

 Even in the case of co-generation of the asymmetry in the baryonic and the dark sector, the two parameters, $\eta_B$ and $\eta_\psi$ may differ by a few orders of magnitude due to the differences in the temperatures and the numbers of degrees of freedom in the visible and the dark sectors, respectively~\cite{Petraki:2013wwa,Zurek:2013wia}.
 The formation of structures in $\psi$ particles is possible after the fermions kinetically decouple from the plasma, which happens at temperature $T_*\sim 10^{-2} m_\psi$~\cite{Graesser:2011wi,Flores:2020drq}.
 In what follows, we will assume the following representative values of the parameters, which are consistent with dark matter in the form of PBHs: